How To Use A Knee Scooter Properly (An Illustrated Guide)

 You still need the freedom to go out, work, and enjoy all your usual activities.

-It's essential to learn how to properly use a knee scooter so that you can enjoy all the benefits of comfort, stability, and mobility they provide.
 In this guide, we'll go over step-by-step on how to properly use a knee scooter.

 - 1. Size your knee scooter properly